Kastanas1/Document-AI/README.md

 # Document Layout Analysis as Image-Centric task
 Experiments with LayoutLMv3, YOLOv5 on DocLayNet and GROTOAP2 (first-pages) datasets.

-The preprocessing steps to convert XML from GROTOAP2 to COCO format are here ...
+The preprocessing steps to convert XML from GROTOAP2 to COCO format are here CONVERT XML TO COCO.ipynb

-The preprocessing steps to split the pdfs into the first page and convert into document images are here ...

 One can reproduce the experiment with LayoutLMv3 on DocLayNet dataset using LayoutLMv3_DocLayNet.ipynb